inkVerb/VIP/201/Lesson-12.md

 ls -lF
 ```

 This is where that Windows partition may show up if you decide to take a look at it while booted in Linux.
-It's also where other, non-system storage drives will appear when mounted
+It's also where other, non-system storage drives will appear when mounted.

 #### `/media/` — Removable Media (i.e. USB drives)